 Krever Commission

 In the late 1970s to 1980s, Canada was faced with a public health crisis, in which the national blood supply was contaminated with two infectious viruses, human immunodeficiency virus (HIV) and hepatitis C. The viruses were transmitted through both transfusion of blood components (red cells, platelets and plasma) and blood products (factor concentrates).
-More than 1,000 people were infected with HIV, some of whom unknowingly infected others, and over 10,000 people were infected with hepatitis C. At that time contracting HIV, which causes acquired immune deficiency syndrome (AIDS), was fatal.
+More than 1,000 people were infected with HIV, some of whom unknowingly infected others, and over 10,000 people were infected with hepatitis C. At that time contracting HIV, which causes AIDS, was fatal.

 The final report provides an extensive analysis of the history of Canada’s blood system and provides significant details on the events leading to the tainted blood crisis.
 Briefly, in the early 1970s there was a growing concern about the possibility that commercial fractionators (companies who created blood products) were buying plasma from persons in developing countries irrespective of their state of health.
 Inquiries by the World Health Organization (WHO) confirmed that there existed an extensive trade in human blood, and in 1975 the WHO passed a resolution that urged its member states to promote national blood services that were based on voluntary non-remunerated donation.
 The WHO hoped that the resolution would lead to more countries becoming self-sufficient and therefore decrease the incentive for commercial firms to pay persons in developing countries for their plasma.